From A Room: Volume 1

-From A Room: Volume 1 is the second studio album by American singer-songwriter Chris Stapleton, released on May 5, 2017 through Mercury Nashville.
+From A Room: Volume 1 is the second studio album by American singer-songwriter Chris Stapleton, released on May 5, 2017, through Mercury Nashville.
 Primarily a country, blues, and roots rock record, it was produced by Dave Cobb and Stapleton.

 Upon its release, the album received critical acclaim.
 Commercially, it debuted at number one on the Canadian Albums Chart and number two on the US Billboard 200; in the latter Stapleton scored his best sales week so far.
 It topped the US Country Albums chart for several weeks.
-In May 2018, the album was certified Platinum by the Recording Industry Association of America (RIAA).
+In May 2023, the album was certified double platinum by the Recording Industry Association of America (RIAA).
 It won the award for Album of the Year at the 51st Country Music Association Awards, and Best Country Album at the 60th Grammy Awards.
 The song "Either Way" was released as the album's first single, followed by "Broken Halos".
 They won the Grammy Award for Best Country Solo Performance and Best Country Song, respectively.
 "Broken Halos" reached the top of the Country Airplay chart.

 Background and release

 From A Room: Volume 1 is Stapleton's second studio album, following his solo debut with Traveller, which earned him several accolades at the Academy of Country Music, Country Music Association, and Grammy Awards, and was certified double platinum by the Recording Industry Association of America (RIAA).
 The release was confirmed to be followed by Volume 2 later that year.

 The album takes its name from Nashville's RCA Studio A, where it was recorded during the winter of 2016–17.
 Volume 1 marks the second collaboration between Stapleton and producer Dave Cobb.
 Prior to the album announcement, Stapleton had premiered several tracks during lives performances.
 He premiered the album track "Second One to Know" at the 52nd Annual Academy of Country Music Awards on April 2, 2017.

-The album tracks "Broken Halos", "Last Thing I Needed, First Thing This Morning" and "Second One to Know" were released as promotional singles ahead of the album release.
-Subsequently, the album was released on May 5, 2017 to music stores and streaming services.
-"Either Way" was serviced to country radio stations on May 8, 2017 as the first single off the album.
+The album tracks "Broken Halos", "Last Thing I Needed First Thing This Morning" and "Second One to Know" were released as promotional singles ahead of the album release.
+Subsequently, the album was released on May 5, 2017, to music stores and streaming services.
+"Either Way" was serviced to country radio stations on May 8, 2017, as the first single off the album.
 Stapleton performed the track "I Was Wrong" on The Tonight Show Starring Jimmy Fallon.
 The same month, he embarked on his All-American Road Show Tour.